mcx/text-generation-webui/README.md

             └── tokenizer.json
 ```

-These formats require the one-click installer (not the portable build).
+These formats require the full installation (not the portable build).
 </details>

 ## Installation